What the treatment is and why it's prescribed

 If you take too much nifedipine by accident, contact your doctor or go to your nearest hospital straight away.

-An overdose of nifedipine can cause dizziness and irregular heartbeats, feeling sick, confused, and sleepy.
+An overdose of nifedipine can cause dizziness and irregular heartbeats; and make you feel sick, confused, and sleepy.

 The amount of nifedipine that can lead to an overdose varies from person to person.

 If you need to go to hospital, don't drive yourself - get someone else to take you or call for an ambulance.
 If you can, take the box or the leaflet inside the packet plus any remaining medicine with you to the hospital.